Child Support Calculators: Are They Accurate?

 Every state offers some way for parents to estimate child support payments.
 This tool is usually an online calculator that computes child support payments based on the financial information you input.
 The calculator usually resembles an online worksheet.

-A child support calculator will request information, such as:
+A child support calculator will request information such as:

-- Each parent's monthly income
+- Parents' income (each parent's monthly income)

-- The percentage of time the child spends with each parent
+- The percentage of time the child spends with each parent (parenting time)

-- Any benefits or tax credits you receive.
+- Any benefits or tax credits you receive

 After entering this information, the child support calculator uses a state-specific formula to predict how much you or the other parent will owe in monthly child support payments.